saimohan16/saimohan16.github.io/_pages/publications.md

 ---

-### Attention Block Embedded in Standard CNN for Image Classification
+### A Simple Attention Block Embedded in Standard CNN for Image Classification
-Published in IEEE, 2016
+Published in IEEE, 2022

 This paper discusses embedding attention blocks into standard CNNs for improved image classification.